openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Supported Things
 As a generic solution, the WebThing binding does not depend on specific devices.
-All devices should be accessible by implementing the Web Thing API according to the specification.
+All devices implementing the Web Thing API should be accessible.

 ## Discovery